11ty/11ty-website/src/docs/languages/custom.md

 [[toc]]

-## Introductory Example: Process `.clowd` files to HTML
+## Introductory Example: `*.clowd`

-`clowd` is a new templating language that uses the `.clowd` file extension and translates any instances of the world `cloud` inside of the files to be the word `butt` instead.
+`clowd` is a pretend templating language that we’ve just created.
+It uses the `.clowd` file extension.
+The purpose of the language is to translate any occurrences of the word `cloud` to the word `butt` instead.

 {% codetitle ".eleventy.js" %}